 |

-This page gives an outline of how build a box file layout.
+This page gives a very simple outline of how the boxes have

-It concentrates in general on a single oval box.
-Obviously
+It concentrates in general, on a single oval box.
+End to End

 I'm not about to give all the 'secrets' away!
 However, the